leslie-alldridge/tech-voting-v2/README.md

 * write admin functions to remove users by name (since there's no password reset) or add in password reset

-- need to change to bcryptjs dependency for hashing passwords

 - add password reset email, token and logic

 ### In progress